Complete Ricci solitons via estimates on the soliton potential: Introduction

-\text{} \\ \textbf{Acknowledgements.} I wish to thank my PhD advisor Prof. Andrew Dancer for constant support, helpful comments and numerous discussions, and Prof. McKenzie Wang for comments on an earlier version of this paper.
+\textit{Acknowledgements.} I wish to thank my PhD advisor Andrew Dancer for constant support, helpful comments and numerous discussions, McKenzie Wang for comments on an earlier version of this paper, and Christoph B\"ohm and Burkhard Wilking for remarks that led to proposition \ref{CompletenessForPositivityOfShapeOperator}.